 Participation at dances is a privilege.
-Students who have unserved disciplinary time or who have had four (4) or more referrals for disruptive behavior, or who have not paid all applicable fines or fees, will not be allowed to attend dances.
+Students who have been issued an out of school suspension between the dates of the previous dance and the upcoming dance, have unserved disciplinary time, or who have not paid all applicable fines or fees, will not be allowed to attend dances.
 All school rules and policies (including dress code) apply during dances.
 Please refer to the dress code policy for more information.